ctschroeder/palladio_workshop/Getting_Started_with_Palladio.md

 - Can you identify routes along which Cushman traveled?
 How might you do that?

 - What do you learn by looking at the photographs this way?
 What don’t you learn?

-And, if you'd like, you can visualize this same dataset using Google Fusion Tables.
-[Here's a tutorial for that.](https://github.com/miriamposner/fusion_tables/blob/master/fusiontables.md)